 The Dodd-Frank Act created the Office of Servicemember Affairs to address the specific challenges faced by servicemembers, veterans, and their families (collectively "servicemembers").
-The Office of Servicemember Affairs monitors complaints from servicemembers in conjunction with Consumer Response.
+It monitors complaints from servicemembers in conjunction with Consumer Response.
 Between October 1, 2014 and September 30, 2015, approximately 18,400 complaints were submitted by servicemembers.

-13 Unless otherwise noted or the context suggests otherwise, the various tables and complaint tabulations appearing herein cover this period.
+$^{^{30}}$ Unless otherwise noted or the context suggests otherwise, the various tables and complaint tabulations appearing herein cover this period.

-14 This analysis excludes multiple complaints submitted by a given consumer on the same issue and whistleblower tips.
-All data are current through September 30, 2015.
+31 This analysis excludes multiple complaints submitted by a given consumer on the same issue and whistleblower tips.
+All data are current as of September 30, 2015.
 Since launching Consumer Response operations on July 21, 2011 through September 30, 2015, the CFPB received approximately 726,000 consumer complaints.